GU-CLASP/language-and-perception/meetings.md

 ### Read

+  * \+ William Merrill, Yoav Goldberg, Roy Schwartz, & Noah A. Smith.
+(2021).
+Provable Limitations of Acquiring Meaning from Ungrounded Form: What will Future Language Models Understand? [paper](https://arxiv.org/pdf/2104.10809.pdf) TACL (Recommended by Nikolai, would like to read: Nikolai)

   * \+\+ Bender, E. M., Gebru, T., McMillan-Major, A., & Shmitchell, S. (2021).
 On the Dangers of Stochastic Parrots: Can Language Models Be Too Big?🦜. (http://faculty.washington.edu/ebender/papers/Stochastic_Parrots.pdf) (Recommended by Anna, would like to read: Anna, Felix)